-HKUST is ranked No.1 in Greater China (globally 14th) in Times Higher Education World University Rankings 2016-2017 by Subject: Computer Science.
+HKUST is ranked No.1 in Hong Kong (globally 28th) in Times Higher Education World University Rankings 2019 by Subject: Computer Science.

-To expand our postgraduate students' research and learning opportunities, the School of Engineering at HKUST works in close collaboration with numerous leading institutions worldwide to offer Dual-degree MPhil/PhD Programs on a wide range of research topics.
+To expand our postgraduate students' research and learning opportunities, the School of Engineering at HKUST works in close collaboration with numerous leading institutions worldwide to offer dual-degree/jointly supervised MPhil/PhD programs on a wide range of research topics.

 Under this Program, students may spend less time than normally required to complete two separate degree programs.
 It is intended that HKUST students will spend half of their study time at HKUST and the other half at their host institution.